MauriceaLawson/MauriceaLawson/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=AmericanTypewriter&size=35&color=000000&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hello+There!+👋🏾;+I'm+Mauricea+Lawson!+💃🏾;" />
 </h1>

-# 👩🏾‍🔧 About Me
+### 👩🏾‍🔧 ABOUT ME
-I am a resilient and collaborative cybersecurity enthusiast dedicated to safeguarding sensitive data and creating user-centred security solutions.
+<TT>I am a resilient and collaborative cybersecurity enthusiast dedicated to safeguarding sensitive data and creating user-centred security solutions.
 With a strong commitment to continuous learning and ethical responsibility, I bring adaptability and a problem-solving mindset to address evolving cyber threats.
-Passionate about promoting diversity in tech, I aim to contribute to inclusive, innovative teams that align security measures with organizational goals and user needs.
+Passionate about promoting diversity in tech, I aim to contribute to inclusive, innovative teams that align security measures with organizational goals and user needs.</TT>

 📚 Studying At **Dalhousie University**